My mother, Christine, passed away suddenly from a heart attack on September 20th 2005 at the age of 69 (she is pictured left in August 2005).

 Christine: "This is a photo of me when I made my 1st Holy Communion after becoming a Catholic".

 This is a professional photo taken by Wakefields Photographers, 21 The Mall, Ealing (this building now houses the Benefits Agency!).
 It was taken at St Anne's on Nov 4th, 1951.
-Christine had decided to become a Catholic, & this was obviously something that was very meaningful to her at the time - she was Confirmed at St John's Church, Brentford, on October 1st 1952.
-She would remain allied to the Catholic church for the next 40 years or so of her life, & stay a regular church-goer - although in later life she distanced herself from this religion, and even started to attend occasional C of E church services instead.
+Christine had decided to become a Catholic, and this was obviously something that was very meaningful to her at the time - she was Confirmed at St John's Church, Brentford, on October 1st 1952.
+She would remain allied to the Catholic church for the next 40 years or so of her life, and stay a regular church-goer - although in later life she distanced herself from this religion, and even started to attend occasional C of E church services instead.
 She was also to become more spiritual too, and explore other avenues in this respect.

 Below - St Anne's Convent, Ealing, May 1952.
 This was Christine's final year at school (although she was to continue her education with secretarial studies).